Chateau du Clos Lucé à AmboiseChateau du Clos Lucé à Amboise

 The Renaissance represented the emancipation of thought and the quest for knowledge, and Leonardo da Vinci was the perfect embodiment of this.
 His research, guided by a unique understanding of human anatomy, and his attention to detail in paintings such as The Mona Lisa and The Last Supper, made him an artist ahead of his time.

-He was not the only Italian artist present at court.
-Painters, sculptors, goldsmiths and cabinetmakers crossed the Alps to bring their Italian Renaissance know-how, but so did gardeners and landscape gardeners.
-We owe the beautiful gardens of the Domaine de Château Gaillard to Dom Pacello da Mercogliano.
+Although the spirit of Leonardo da Vinci still seems to float between science and art in the streets ofAmboise and in his residence at the Château du Clos Lucé, he was not the only Italian artist present at the court.
+Painters, sculptors, goldsmiths and cabinet-makers also crossed the Alps to bring their Italian Renaissance know-how, as did gardeners and landscape gardeners.
+The beautiful gardens of the Château Gaillard estate are the work of Dom Pacello da Mercogliano.

-The Life and Death of Leonardo da Vinci Why is he buried in Amboise?
+The life and death of Leonardo da Vinci Why is he buried in Amboise?